Today, we’re going to give you 15 reasons why bookkeeping is important.

 …and much more.

-But if I was you, I’d place bookkeeping at the top of my important list as it affects literally everything I just mentioned, which you’ll see why and how by end of this post.
+But if we were you, we’d place bookkeeping at the top of our important list as it affects literally everything we just mentioned, which you’ll see why and how by end of this post.

-In fact, if you are doubtful that bookkeeping is important, I want to pose a question that I want you to answer at the end of this article!
+In fact, if you are doubtful that bookkeeping is important, we want to pose a question that we want you to answer at the end of this article!

 The question is this: